-- 2 oz gruyere cheese (½ cup)
+- 2 oz gruyere cheese (½ cup, finely grated)

 - 1 cup rotisserie chicken (1 cup, shredded)

-- 2 tablespoon mayonnaise (or greek yogurt)
+- 2 tablespoons mayonnaise (or sour cream or plain greek yogurt)

 - 1 tablespoon whole grain mustard

-- 2 teaspoon fresh thyme (optional)
+- 2 teaspoons fresh thyme (optional)

 - Heat a nonstick skillet over low-medium heat.
-Spread a small amount of plain mayo on one side of a slice of bread and place it mayo side down in the skillet.
+Spread a small amount of plain mayo on one side of a slice of bread all the way to the edges of the crust and place it mayo-side down in the skillet.